-The draft ABCA(s) submitted as part of the proposal is intended as a brief preliminary document.
-A suggested outline, with information that the ABCA must contain, can be found in the FY19 FAQs.
+The draft ABCA(s) submitted as part of the application is intended as a brief preliminary document.
+A suggested outline, with information that the ABCA must contain, can be found in the FY20 FAQs.

-If the proposal is selected for funding, recipients will be required to finalize the ABCA(s) and make it available for additional public review and comment as part of their precleanup activities.
-(See the Brownfield Programmatic Requirements16 for more information.)
+If the application is selected for funding, recipients will be required to finalize the ABCA(s) and make it available for additional public review and comment as part of their pre-cleanup activities.
+(See the Brownfield Programmatic Requirements1 for more information.)